Shane McLoughlin

-Shane Daniel McLoughlin (born 1 March 1997) is an Irish professional footballer who plays as a defender or midfielder for Cambridge United.
+Shane Daniel McLoughlin (born 1 March 1997) is an Irish professional footballer who plays as a defender or midfielder for club Cambridge United.
+Born in the United States, he represents the Republic of Ireland at youth level.

+Early life

 McLoughlin was born in New York City, where his family lived in the Bronx.
 He moved to County Kerry, Ireland, when he was five years old.

-McLaughlin represented the Republic of Ireland at under-16 and under-18 levels.

 Club career

 Ipswich Town

 McLoughlin joined Ipswich Town from Kerry-based club St. Brendan's Park in July 2013, signing a two-year scholarship with the side.
 In April 2015, the scholarship was extended for the 2015–16 season.

 McLoughlin signed a one-year professional contract in July 2016 with the option of a further 12-month stay at Portman Road.

 He made his Ipswich Town debut in a 2–1 EFL Cup Second Round defeat away at Crystal Palace on 22 August 2017.
 He started the match and was substituted for Monty Patterson in the 81st minute.